 Krizek heads the Active Communities / Transportation (ACT) Research Group–graduate students and researchers studying how land use-transportation policies influence household residential location decisions and travel behavior (including walking and cycling).
 He is appointed to the bicycle transportation committee of the Transportation Research Board of the National Academies, and is the Senior Transportation Fellow for the Environmental Center at CU.

 Krizek has served as Principal Investigator or co-PI for over $3 million in research grants from a variety of funding agencies.
 Organizations that have sponsored his research include the US Federal Highway Administration, transportation centers, health insurance companies, obesity prevention centers, international/national departments of infrastructure/transport, and municipalities.
 He actively publishes in the areas of travel behavior, neighborhood accessibility, health and planning, and sustainable development.
-Krizek is the author or editor of three books, over forty peer reviewed articles, and more than 50 other scholarly reports, articles or book chapters.
+Krizek is the author or editor of three books, over fifty peer reviewed articles, and more than fifty other scholarly reports, articles or book chapters.
 His work has appeared in journals spanning urban planning, transportation, engineering, environmental issues, public health, and planning theory.
 His doctoral research examining relationships between household travel and urban form won the Barclay Gibbs Jones Award for Best Dissertation in the Field of Planning from the Association of Collegiate Schools of Planning in 2001.

 Prior to joining academia Krizek worked for the American Planning Association, the Teton County (Wyoming) Planning Department; and at a transportation engineering consulting firm (Jackson, Wyoming).
 He has served as Vice-President of the board of the Minnesota Bicycle and Pedestrian Alliance and as a member of Seattle’s bicycle advisory board.